EstimatedEst. Read Time: 8 minutes

 Play Button

-The low back workout I’ve given you takes only five to six minutes.
+The low back strength training routine I’ve given you takes only five to six minutes.
 You can do this every single day, or build up the tolerance to be able to do it.
-The key is this: stop avoiding and ignoring your lower back.
+The key is this: stop avoiding and ignoring your lower back and incorporate this into your current strength training routine.
 I know it doesn’t get as much attention as all the beautiful muscles around it, but it is very important to developing all those muscles in the first place!

 If you want to be sure you’re not overlooking any important element of your training, I can help you make sure you get it right!
 There are no un-important muscle groups.
 Train them all in a systematic athletic way and you will look and feel better than you ever have in your life.
-For a complete training program that does this, check out our ATHLEAN-X programs.
+For a complete training program that builds muscle from head to toe, check out our ATHLEAN-X programs to see which is the best fit for your training goals and fitness level.
+Let me be your personal trainer and strength coach with you every step of the way.

 athleanx